rsksmart/devportal-1.0/guides/rif-relay/integrate.md

   });

   setProvider(ethersProvider);

+  const relayClient =  new RelayClient();
 ```

 Where variables are:

   * **CHAIN_ID**: The chain id that identify the network that the client will be interacting.
-  * **SERVER_URL_ARRAY**: An array of relay server url's that the client can interact with.
+  * **SERVER_URL_ARRAY**: An array of relay server URLs that the client can interact with.
   * **RELAY_HUB_ADDRESS**: The relay hub contract address.
   * **DEPLOY_VERIFIER_ADDRESS**: The deploy verifier contract address.
   * **RELAY_VERIFIER_ADDRESS**: The relay verifier contract address.
   * **SMART_WALLET_FACTORY_ADDRESS**: The smart wallet factory contract address.

-After setting the configuration and the ethers provider, we can create start creating instances from the `Relay Client`.
+After setting the configuration and the ethers provider, we can start creating instances from the `Relay Client`.

-### Account Manager
+#### Account Manager

-The `Account Manager` manager is a singleton component from the RIF Relay Client library that helps to sign the relay transactions.
+The `Account Manager` manager is a singleton component from the RIF Relay Client library that helps to sign relay transactions.
 This component can sign the transactions with an internal account that was previously added or using a wallet provider like [metamask](https://metamask.io/).
-The `Account Manager` will look first for internal accounts and if none is found, will try to use the provider that was [previously setup](/guides/rif-relay/integrate/#relay-client).
+The `Account Manager` will look first for manually added accounts and, if none is found, will try to use the provider that was [previously setup](/guides/rif-relay/integrate/#rif-relay-client).

 The `Account Manager` accepts [Ethers V5 Wallets](https://docs.ethers.org/v5/api/signer/#Wallet) as internal accounts.